wavewave/www-hoodle/index.markdown

 <iframe width="560" height="315" src="http://www.youtube.com/embed/Z2wzpyxsVSU" frameborder="0" allowfullscreen></iframe>

-This project started as making a clone of <code>xournal</code>, a notetaking program developed in C.  (See <http://xournal.sourceforge.net>) Now <code>hoodle</code> works quite equivalent as <code>xournal</code> and has more unique functionalities.
+This project started as making a clone of [xournal](http://xournal.sourceforge.net), a notetaking program developed in C.
+Now <code>hoodle</code> works quite equivalent as <code>xournal</code> and has more unique functionalities.